Stocks are slightly higher as traders return from vacation - ExBulletin

 Hundreds of flights were canceled in the United States over the statutory holiday weekend, with airlines reporting staff issues related to COVID.
 France reported more than 100,000 new cases in a daily record.

-Airlines shares were down on the news, with Delta Air Lines, United Airlines and American Airlines all falling around 1%.
+Airlines shares were lower on the news, with Delta Air Lines, United Airlines and American Airlines all falling more than 2% in early trading.

 Authorities in many countries have doubled their vaccination efforts as omicron outbreaks complicate efforts to avoid further closures while hospitals remain under pressure from delta-variant infections.